tarasis/tarasis/README.md

 ## 🕰️ Short History 🕰️

-Once upon a time I was an embedded systems engineer working in C/C++ & Java (with some Ruby on the side), and admin for the companies Linux network.
-During this time I was tech editor for Eclipse in Action (Manning Publishing), before also becoming a writer on the book.
+Once upon a time I was an embedded systems engineer working in C, C++ & Java (with some Ruby on the side), and admin for the company's Linux network.
+During this time I was tech editor for the book **Eclipse in Action** (Manning Publishing), before also becoming a writer on the book.

-After 5 years I left that, and became a stay at home parent.
-In 2007 I got my first Mac, and started to learn Objective-C and Mac programming.
+After 5 years I left and became a stay at home parent.
+In 2007 I got my first Mac, and started to learn Objective-C and Mac programming to keep my hand in.

 Then the iPhone came along, and I started to learn iPhone development.
 Along the way I worked as technical editor and reviewer on a number of Mac and iPhone books.

-Throughout this time I have self hosted my website and email server amongst other things.
-I have also provided Linux support for others.
+Throughout this time I self hosted my website & email server amongst other things.
+I've also provided Linux support for others.

-## Currently working on ...
+## 📚 Currently working on ... 📚

-In 2021/2022 I've started to learn HTML, CSS and JavaScript programming.
-Mostly focused on completing [Frontend Mentor](https://www.frontendmentor.io/profile/tarasis) challenges.
+In 2021/2022 I started to learn HTML, CSS and JavaScript programming.
+At the moment I am mostly focused on completing [Frontend Mentor](https://www.frontendmentor.io/profile/tarasis) challenges.

 I have two iPhone/iPadOS apps in progress.
 One is a Kaomoji keyboard & sticker generator in SwiftUI.
 The other for managing Twitter Lists.